An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Methodology

-Dynamic harmonic regression \citep{hyndman_2018_fpp} is a technique especially suitable to forecast series with long seasonal periods such as weekly series.
+\paragraph{Dynamic Harmonic Regression ARIMA} This technique is especially suitable to forecast series with long seasonal periods such as weekly series \citep{hyndman_2018_fpp}.
 The seasonality is considered to be fixed during modelling.
 Here, Fourier terms and ARMA errors are used to model the seasonality and short-term time series dynamics, respectively.

 Fourier terms are a set of sine and cosine pairs which are useful in modelling periodic effects in time series \citep{harvey_1993_structural}, especially to model the long seasonal periods presented in weekly data.
 The Fourier terms related to a particular time point of a series can be obtained using the formula shown in Equation \ref{eqn:fourier}, where $t$ is the time point, $s$ is the seasonal periodicity of the time series and $k$ is the number of sine cosine pairs used with the transformation.